jofuepa/car_price_prediction/README.md

 # car_price_prediction
-Linear regression to predict car prices
+Linear regression to predict car prices using scikit-learn, pandas, fastapi and seaborn